rhyman18/api-service-order/README.md

 mysql -u your_username -p your_database < data.sql
 ```

-If you do not have MySQL and phpMyAdmin installed, you can use Docker to set up MySQL and phpMyAdmin.
+If you do not have MySQL, Redis and phpMyAdmin installed, you can use Docker to set up MySQL, Redis, and phpMyAdmin.
 Ensure Docker is installed on your system, then run:

 ```sh
 docker compose up -d
 ```

-This will start MySQL and phpMyAdmin services as defined in the `docker-compose.yml` file.
+This will start MySQL, Redis, and phpMyAdmin services as defined in the `docker-compose.yml` file.
 You can then access phpMyAdmin at `http://localhost:8080` to import the `data.sql` file.

 **Configure Database Connection**

-Make sure to configure your database connection settings in the `docker-compose.yml` file or the environment variables to match the Docker container setup or your local MySQL configuration.
+Make sure to configure your database & redis connection settings in the `docker-compose.yml` file or the environment variables to match the Docker container setup or your local MySQL & Redis configuration.

 ## Environment Variables